ZeusCoderBE/PYTHON-PROGRAMMING-EXPLORATION-OF-HEPATITIS-IN-INDIA-FROM-2021-2023/README.md

-#  LẬP TRÌNH PYTHON PHÂN TÍCH THĂM DÒ VIÊM GAN Ở ẤN ĐỘ TỪ NĂM  2021-2023
+# PYTHON PROGRAMMING EXPLORATION OF HEPATITIS IN INDIA FROM 2021-2023

-Được thực hiện bởi: #Đặng Nguyễn Quang Huy
+Made by: #Dang Nguyen Quang Huy

-Các thư viện sử dụng:
+Libraries used:
 - Speech: pyttsx3, speech_recognition